 What is Medical Acupuncture?

 Medical Acupuncture is an interpretation of the Traditional Chinese Acupuncture approach and is now used by chartered physiotherapists, doctors, sports physicians and pain management consultants throughout the world.
-The key difference when using medical acupuncture is that we make a western medical diagnosis and then use acupuncture as a treatment technique.
+The key difference when using medical acupuncture is that a western medical diagnosis is made followed by the use of acupuncture as a treatment technique if indicated.

 For further information, please read this informative article published in the British Medical Journal - http://aim.bmj.com/content/27/1/33.full

 Why do I use Medical Acupuncture in Physiotherapy?

 Medical Acupuncture as a technique sits very nicely alongside other more conventional techniques typically associated with physiotherapy.
 At Mount Merrion Physiotherapy & Health we have developed a Functional Integrated Physiotherapy (FIP) approach, which usually includes medical acupuncture and dry needling when indicated.
 This approach allows me to bring my patients pain under control more rapidly along with a quicker return to function.

 If you are suffering from any of the following conditions, a FIP approach integrating medical acupuncture will provide pain relief and improve your physical function, allowing you to live a better, healthier and more active life.

 - Tension headaches

 - Low back and neck pain